Tourism in Australia: Domestic tourism

 The domestic tourism market is estimated at $63 billion.
 In 2009, the Australian domestic market experienced a 10% slump in the number of visitor nights.
 Domestic tourism in general and in particular free caravan and camping sites for overnight accommodation experienced strong demand in 2012.

-Australians are big domestic travellers, with a profusion of seaside resort towns in every state (many located on or near good surfing beaches), mountain retreats, plentiful national parks, rivers, fishing locations, wine growing regions, as well as domestic visitation of the major tourist spots.
+Australians are domestic travellers, with a profusion of seaside resort towns in every state (many located on or near good surfing beaches), mountain retreats, plentiful national parks, rivers, fishing locations, wine growing regions, as well as domestic visitation of the major tourist spots.
 Domestic tourism peaks during the Australian school holidays.

 In 2011, a leading Australian travel agent warned that low-cost carriers such as AirAsia and Jetstar who offered cheap packages to Asia threatened the domestic tourism market.

 Visas

 All visitors to Australia, apart from New Zealanders, require an Australian visa to enter the country.
 For most countries, a full visa is required.
 Passport holders of all European Union countries as well as all Schengen Area countries and European microstates can apply online for an eVisitor authorisation.
 Citizens of some OECD and some East Asian countries can apply for the similar Electronic Travel Authority authorisation.